SINTEF/dlite/doc/concepts.md

 ---------------------------------------
 The datamodel API for accessing properties of an instance in SOFT, has separate getters and setters for each type and number of dimensions.
-*DLite* generalize and simplifies this by describing types and dimensionality of properties with 4 parameters:
+*dlite* generalize and simplifies this by describing types and dimensionality of properties with 4 parameters:

   - `dtype`: an enum defining the type of the data item (or items if